 AUD students who wish to earn credit at another university must obtain prior approval for the courses they intend to take.
-(Forms for this purpose are available at the Registrar's Office and online www.aud.edu/Registrar/forms.

-asp) Failure to do so prior to the commencement of study may result in AUD's denial of transfer credit.
+(Forms for this purpose are available at the Registrar's Office and online http://registrar.aud.edu/.
+Failure to do so prior to the commencement of study may result in AUD's denial of transfer credit.